hanxuhku/PINNSR-DA/README.md

 "Data-driven discovery of governing equation for sheared granular materials in steady and transient states"

+Currently, only a portion of the code is available.
+The repository will be fully developed and maintained soon.

 ## System Requirements
 ### Hardware requirements
 This work was conducted using a workstation with the following configurations: